 While you probably learned in high school Health class that a drink = a drink = a drink, a point ≠ a point ≠ a point.

 The biggest thing that anyone not already enmeshed in this hobby lacks is a way to know what any point is worth.
-I’m going to give you values for all of the above as a comparison, but know that you can, at any time in the future, Google “What is an X point worth?” and find out fairly easily how people value various points.
+I’m going to give you values for all of the above as a comparison, but know that you can always check this “points and miles values” page find out fairly easily how I value various points.

 Before I give you all the values and show you how to better compare signup bonuses and earn rates, it’s important to know WHY various points are worth different amounts.
 In short, it comes down to how many miles or points it will take to redeem for award flights or hotel stays using those points, issues with availability (if any), and how hard it is to earn a particular point.
 If I can redeem for the same amount of points at New Years Eve in a major city as any other day, I know I can get way more value from that point than in a program where the rates in points go up along with the cash rates.